Lane Kenworthy, The Good Society

 EDUCATION AND ECONOMIC OPPORTUNITY

-The standard indicator of equality of opportunity is relative intergenerational income mobility, which is a measure of the degree to which people’s incomes are uncorrelated with those of their parents.11 Figure 6 suggests that education increases intergenerational mobility.
+The standard indicator of equality of opportunity is relative intergenerational income mobility, which is a measure of the degree to which people’s incomes are uncorrelated with those of their parents.12 Figure 7 suggests that education increases intergenerational mobility.
 The mobility data are available for only 11 countries, and recall that the education data are measured at the end of the period rather than the beginning, so we shouldn’t put too much stock in this association.
-Still, it is encouraging.12
+Still, it is encouraging.13

 EDUCATION AND HEALTH

 People with more education tend to have better health outcomes.
-Figure 7 shows that in the United States, those who haven’t completed high school have a life expectancy of just 68 years while those with a college degree or better can expect to live 82 years on average.
-The same holds for other health outcomes and for people’s subjective perception of their health.15 This isn’t surprising.
-Education tends to increase income (figure 2), and that allows purchase of better health insurance, health care, food, exercise, and safety.
-And education improves health behavior, by encouraging people to acquire more information and to seek the care of medical experts, by surrounding them with friends and family who can offer more informed advice, and by enabling them to better understand and follow physicians’ recommendations and treatments.
+Figure 8 shows that in the United States, those with some college or a college degree tend to live a good bit longer than those with with a high school degree or less.
+The same holds for other health outcomes and for people’s subjective perception of their health.16 This isn’t surprising.
+Education tends to increase income (figure 3), and that allows purchase of better health insurance, health care, food, exercise, and safety.
+And education improves health behavior, by encouraging people to acquire more information and to seek the care of medical experts, by surrounding them with friends and family who can offer more informed advice, and by enabling them to better understand and follow physicians’ recommendations and treatments.17

 EDUCATION AND SAFETY

 Does education improve safety for society as a whole?
-Lots of research suggests that education reduces violent crime, with the difference in crime particularly pronounced between those who have completed high school and those who haven’t.16 Yet figure 10 tells us that among rich nations there is no association between homicide rates and the share of adults having completed upper secondary schooling.
+Lots of research suggests that education reduces violent crime, with the difference in crime particularly pronounced between those who have completed high school and those who haven’t.18 Yet figure 11 tells us that among rich nations there is no association between homicide rates and country literacy scores.

 EDUCATION AND FAMILY STABILITY